 Otto explains this feeling as a sort of transformation — or sublimation — of the indefinable dread one might feel when walking through a forest at night, or the chill that runs up one’s spine when wind whistles through an empty canyon.
 It’s a feeling one encounters much more in wild places, when traveling alone — a sense of a place’s vastness, power, and Otherness.

 Just as ancient rituals to appease spirits gradually evolved into acts of worship toward gods, a proper respect and appreciation for the numinous transforms dread into awe — terror into ecstasy — the mysterious into the holy.

 One of my all-time favorite fiction authors, Algernon Blackwood, dealt with exactly this theme in much of his work.
-In his short story The Willows (which I can’t recommend highly enough), the narrator and his guide sail down the Danube river into an unusually wild swamp.
+In his short story The Willows (required reading for all students of the uncanny), the narrator and his guide sail down the Danube river into an unusually wild swamp.